megascatterbomb/mega_mod/README.md

 If you need to modify the map itself, you're far better off forking the [TF2Ware Ultimate](https://github.com/ficool2/TF2Ware_Ultimate) repo which has everything you need.

+Within `mapmods\workshop\tf2ware` there are several folders of interest:

+- `bossgames`: Files placed here function as if they were in `scripts\vscripts\tf2ware_ultimate\bossgames` in the TF2Ware project.
+- `minigames`: Files placed here function as if they were in `scripts\vscripts\tf2ware_ultimate\minigames` in the TF2Ware project.
+- `specialrounds`: Files placed here function as if they were in `scripts\vscripts\tf2ware_ultimate\specialrounds` in the TF2Ware project.

 ### "Double Trouble" upgrade

 A modified "Double Trouble" is included that allows up to 5 special rounds to be loaded at once.
 This version comes with more advanced compatibility checks to ensure the best experience.
-You can test any combination of special rounds by typing `/ware_nextspecial <special1> <special2> <special3> <special4> <special5>` in chat.
+You can test any combination of special rounds by typing `/ware_nextspecial <special1> <special2> <special3> <special4> <special5>` in chat, or use one of the following commands.

-### "Texan Trickshot" added to Taunt Kill minigame

-The Taunt Kill minigame can now use the Texan Trickshot taunt.

 ## VScript Error Cleanup on pass_jerma